IBM/cloud-enterprise-examples/ARTICLE.md

 ## Estimated time

 The estimated time is dependent on the areas you would want to explore.
 We have broken the content into smaller pieces.
 Each piece should take anywhere from 15 mins to 2 hours to set up and execute.
-For example, if you wish to see how to send log events from a Virtual Server, you should be able to complete the task in 30 mins.
+For example, if you wish to see how to send log events from a Virtual Server to LogDNA, you should be able to complete the task in 30 mins.
 If you are exploring an area under auto-scaling or CI/CD pipelines, it can range from an hour to 2 hours to complete.
 The time taken can vary depending on your expertise in the area.

 ## 1. Infrastructure as Code